dirtycajunrice/subfilter/README.md

   token = "xxxx"

 [experimental.plugins.subfilter]
-  modulename = "github.com/DirtyCajunRice/traefik-subfilter-plugin"
+  modulename = "github.com/DirtyCajunRice/subfilter"
-  version = "v0.4.0"
+  version = "v0.4.2"
 ```

 ### Dynamic

-To configure the `Subfilter` plugin, create a middleware in your configuration as explained [here][middleware-docs].
+To configure the `subfilter` plugin, create a middleware in your configuration as explained [here][middleware-docs].
+The
-The following examples create and use `subfilter` to replace all foo occurrences by bar in the HTTP response body.
+following examples create and use `subfilter` to replace all foo occurrences by bar in the HTTP response body.

 If you want to apply some limits on the response body, you can chain this middleware plugin with
 the [Buffering middleware][buffering-middleware] from Traefik.